mesosphere/dcos-docs-site/pages/1.12/deploying-services/marathon-parameters/index.md

 ### gpus
 The number of GPU cores needed per instance.

+This parameter is only applicable if you are using DC/OS Universal Container Runtime (UCR) containers.
+Support for GPU resources is not available for Docker containers.

 ### healthChecks
 An array of checks that are run against an application’s tasks.
 Marathon health checks perform periodic checks on the containers distributed across a cluster to make sure they’re up and responding.
 For more information, see the [Health Checks documentation](/1.12/deploying-services/creating-services/health-checks/).